Skip to Content

 19th and 20th centuries

-By the 19th century, Christ Church and its sister cathedral St Patrick’s, were both in very poor condition and almost derelict.
 Thankfully the cathedral was extensively renovated and rebuilt between 1871 and 1878 by George Edmund Street, with the sponsorship of the distiller Henry Roe of Mount Anville.

 A two-year renovation of the cathedral roof and stonework took place in 1982, further restoring Christ Church’s grandeur and helping form its lasting appeal today.

-Things to do at Christ Church Cathedral in Dublin
+What you’ll see at Christ Church Cathedral

 One of the reasons that you’ll often hear Christ Church Cathedral described as one of the best places to visit in Dublin is due to the sheer number of things there is to see and do.